Qovery/documentation/website/docs/using-qovery/troubleshoot/application-troubleshoot.md

 </li>
 <li>

 Your application takes too long to start and the liveness probe is flagging your application as unhealthy.
-Try to grow the [`liveness_probe.initial_delay_seconds` parameter][docs.using-qovery.configuration.advanced-settings], to inform Kubernetes to delay the time before checking your application availability.
+Try to increase the [Liveness `Initial Delay` parameter][docs.using-qovery.configuration.application-health-checks#initial-delay-in-seconds], to inform Kubernetes to delay the time before checking your application availability.
 Set it for example to 120.

 </li>
 </ol>